Quez Watkins Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Against the Cowboys, Watkins has averaged 34.3 receiving yards per game over his three career matchups, 0.8 more than his over/under for Saturday's game.
+- Watkins has averaged 34.3 receiving yards per game over his three career matchups against the Cowboys, 0.8 more than his over/under in Saturday's game.

-- The Cowboys have the NFL's 24th-ranked pass defense this season, allowing 259.9 yards per game through the air.
+- This week Watkins will face the NFL's 24th-ranked pass defense (259.9 yards allowed per game).

-- The Cowboys have given up 22 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.
+- The Cowboys have allowed 22 touchdowns through the air (1.4 per game).
+They are seventh in the NFL in that category.

 Recent Performances

-- In last week's outing against the Football Team, Watkins was targeted four times, picking up 15 yards on two receptions.
+- In last week's game against the Football Team, Watkins was targeted four times and racked up two catches for 15 yards.

-- Watkins has racked up 72 yards over his last three games (24.0 receiving yards per game), hauling in seven balls on nine targets.
+- Over his last three outings, Watkins has racked up 72 yards on seven catches, averaging 24.0 yards per game on nine targets.

 Watkins' Philadelphia Teammates